-O. SCHOOL DAY (refer to Board Policy 804)
+N. SCHOOL DAY (refer to Board Policy 804)

 KINDERGARTEN (a.m.) (p.m.)
-8:45 a.m 11:30 a.m.
-12:45 p.m 3:30 p.m.
+8:50 a.m 11:35 a.m.
+12:50 p.m 3:35 p.m.

-ELEMENTARY SCHOOL 8:45 a.m 3:30 p.m.
+ELEMENTARY SCHOOL (K -4) 8:50 a.m 3:35 p.m.

+INTERMEDIATE SCHOOL (5-6) 8:10 a.m. - 3:10 p.m.

-MIDDLE SCHOOL 7:38 a.m 2:45 p.m.
+MIDDLE SCHOOL (7-8) 7:32 a.m 2:40 p.m.

-HIGH SCHOOL 7:37 a.m 2:45 p.m.
+HIGH SCHOOL (9-12) 7:32 a.m 2:40 p.m.

-P. SUPERVISORY RESPONSIBILITIES
+O. SUPERVISORY RESPONSIBILITIES

 - 1. Teachers will be in their assigned rooms in the morning before the time for school to start, as determined by the building administration and at all other times when the teacher's presence is essential to establish and maintain a safe and orderly environment. - 2.
 At no time are students to be left unsupervised. - 3.
-Teachers will insist on appropriate behavior and maintain an organized learning environment at all times. - 4.
-Money and valuables must not be left in rooms.
+Teachers will insist on appropriate behavior and maintain an organized learning environment at all times.

+- 4. Money and valuables must not be left in rooms.
 All monies are to be stored in the building vault or in the main office. - 5.
 All announcements to be made over the public address system must be in writing and sent to the office well in advance of the required announcing time.
 Administrative approval of all announcements is required. - 6.
 Teachers will check library rules and see that students understand their responsibilities with regards to them.
 Only by cooperation between student and teacher will it be possible to realize the greatest benefit from the library. - 7.
 A teacher responsible for a group rehearsal, meeting, decorating for an event, or any other purpose must meet with and supervise such groups or arrange for adult supervision.
 The principal must be notified in advance about the use of the building and necessary arrangements that have been made.
 At no time are students to be left unsupervised. - 8.
 Teachers will adhere to building and classroom security procedures regarding the locking of doors.
 Classroom doors are to be kept locked at all times, whether the room is occupied or vacant.
-Teachers will straighten desks, lock the doors and windows, and otherwise leave their rooms in good order when leaving for the day.

-- 9. Teachers will check room temperatures and air freshness at regular intervals and report to the office any unsatisfactory conditions beyond their control.
+Teachers will straighten desks, lock the doors and windows, and otherwise leave their rooms in good order when leaving for the day. - 9.
+Teachers will check room temperatures and air freshness at regular intervals and report to the office any unsatisfactory conditions beyond their control.
 Where applicable, windows may be opened to relieve an overheating situation only if the temperature on the room thermostat exceeds 75 degrees and the problem has been reported to the principal's office. - 10.
 Teachers will adhere to all building security guidelines and procedures at all times.

-Q. TEXTBOOK INVENTORY GUIDELINES
+P. TEXTBOOK INVENTORY GUIDELINES

 - 1. Only non-consumable textbooks are maintained on the textbook inventory.
 The inventory is housed on Google Docs and maintained by the assistant principals at each level. - 2.
 Copyright dates are kept up-to-date.
-These must be checked especially when additional copies of a previously-adopted text are purchased. - 3.
+These must be checked especially when additional copies of a previously adopted text are purchased. - 3.
 Additional copies of textbooks will be stored at the appropriate buildings.
 When there is a need for an additional text, teachers are to file a request with their building principal or their designee.
 In like manner, all surplus texts are to be returned to the building principal.
 Each building librarian will assist the principal with the inventory and distribution of overage textbooks that are housed in each building's secure area. - 4.
 If non-consumable textbooks are lost, the teacher is to report this to the building principal. - 5.
 Assistant principals maintain a list of textbooks and the numbers we have.